OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

     from openmdao.examples.bar3simulation.bar3 import runbar3truss, forces

-Note that the namespace comes from OpenMDAO's structure.
 Here, we import both the function *runbar3truss* and the common block *forces*.
-Calling into this function is similar to calling a Python function; inputs are passed in as arguments, and outputs are returned on the right-hand side.
+Calling into this function is similar to calling a Python function.
+Inputs are passed in as arguments, and outputs are returned on the right-hand side.

 .. testcode:: bar3_wrap